fat-forensics/Surrogates-Tutorial/paper/paper.md

-Instead of treating these tools as end-to-end, monolithic entities whose configuration is only facilitated through the parameters exposed by their developers, these educational materials look into their modularity to identify atomic and interoperable functional building blocks.
+Instead of treating these tools as end-to-end, monolithic entities whose configuration is only facilitated through the parameters exposed by their developers, these educational materials look into their modularity to identify atomic and functionally interoperable building blocks.
 By decomposing explainers into their core elements we can better understand their role and configure them for the application at hand.
 Within this purview, such techniques are diagnostic tools that *only* become